-I was in one of many checkout queues at Tesco’s a few weeks ago when they had a power failure and we were all asked to abandon our trolleys and leave the store.
+I was in one of many checkout queues at Tesco’s a few weeks ago when they had a power failure.
+We were all asked to abandon our trolleys and leave the store.
 A few people hung around outside waiting for the power to be restored, but most of us headed up the road to Sainsburys!
 I wonder how many of those that tried out an alternative store enjoyed the experience and now shop there instead.

 When the system goes down you can suffer loss of assets.
 Of course, it is often possible to recover data, but is it worth risking your valuable customer database, or your company accounts being lost forever?
 At what cost to your business?

-It’s not just having a backup – they don’t always work as you expect and, depending on the backup system you use and the virus your system’s caught, viruses have been known to spread into backups too.
+It’s not just having a backup – they don’t always work as you expect.
+Also, depending on the backup system you use, viruses have been known to spread into backups too.

 We’ve had new clients come to us in the past with failed hard drives containing their accounts, knowing that they had invoices to send out, VAT returns or annual accounts to prepare.
-Even if we can retrieve their data it takes time – and that could mean fines from the Tax man, cashflow delays and more – it all adds up.
+Even if we can retrieve their data it takes time.
+Whereby, that could mean fines from the Tax man, cashflow delays and more.
+It all adds up.

 Your reputation is on the line

 The 2015 Information Security Breaches Survey reports that the biggest impact is to your reputation.
 You only had to watch the television over the last few weeks to see former passengers of British Airways lining up to openly declare that they would never fly BA again.
-We’ve also asked clients how many would ever consider using a supplier if they had ever received emails containing attachments or links to viruses and unsurprisingly the answer is very few.
+We’ve also asked clients how many would ever consider using a supplier if they had ever received emails containing attachments or links to viruses.
+Unsurprisingly, the answer is very few.